gprMax/gprMax/docs/source/examples_simple_2D.rst

     :language: none
     :linenos:

-The geometry of the scenario is straightforward and is shown in :numref:`cylinder_half_space_geo`.
+The geometry of the scenario is straightforward and an image created from the geometry view is shown in :numref:`cylinder_half_space_geo`.
 The transparent area around the boundary of the domain represents the :ref:`PML region <pml>`.
 The red cell is the source and the blue cell is the receiver.

 .. _cylinder_half_space_geo: